» Ozone in Drinking Water

 Ozone in Drinking Water

-When ozone is applied, as a gas, for drinking water
+When ozone is applied, as a gas, for drinking

-more rapidly than any other disinfectant chemical.
+inactivate viruses more rapidly than any other disinfectant chemical.

 Ozone is also very effective in oxidizing heavy metals.
-Iron and manganese
+Iron and

-Trihalomethanes (THM's) which are formed when chlorine
+compounds such as Trihalomethanes (THM's) which are formed when chlorine

 The Main Effects of Ozonisation of Drinking Water